Yoctol/bottender/docs/the-basics-console-mode.md

 ## Receiving the Responses

-Every response you receive from the bot is following by the `Bot >` prefix, for example:
+Every response you receive from the bot prefixes by the Bot > indicator, for example:

 ```
 Bot > Hi!
 ```

-Except for text message responses, Bottender displays other response types as the name and arguments of the invoked method:
+Bottender displays response types as the name and arguments of the invoked method, except text message responses:

 ```
 Bot > sendSticker with args: